cdl-geneseo/geneseo-dictionary/D/Dope.md

 # Dope

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dope

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 1. AJ: Good looking; &quot;That chick is dope, man.&quot; S92 (Said to be Bronx NY term).
 2. AJ: Cool; &quot;The party was dope--everyone was there.&quot; F92 AJ - Said to be falling out of use in the Fall of 1998, but majority of those surveyed in the Spring of 1999 cited hearing it often.
 Brognano, D. McGiveron